Blacksuan19/website/_posts/2021-12-06-creating-datasets.md

 ### Image Annotation

-The image annotation tool I personally use is LabelImg, it's very light and simple and does the task as expected.
-LabelImg supports mainly classification datasets, where you draw a box around an object and select it's class from a set predefined prior.
+The image annotation tool I use is LabelImg, it's very light and simple and does the task as expected.
+LabelImg supports mainly classification datasets, where you draw a box around an object and select its class from a set predefined prior.

-The annotation process is as simple as drawing boxes around the images and choosing the class, LabelImg has the ability to export to yolo format which saves us time by not having to convert to yolo format.
+The annotation process is as simple as drawing boxes around the images and choosing the class, LabelImg can export to yolo format which saves us time by not having to convert to yolo format.

 ![Untitled](/assets/images/creating-datasets/labelimg.png)

 #### Notes

 - the order of the classes here needs to be the same in data.yaml later on.
-- labelImg has an issue where the labels order would be messed up sometimes across different images, to fix this, change the order in the annotations file manually.
+- labelImg has an issue where the order of the labels would be messed up sometimes across different images, to fix this, change the order in the annotations file manually.

 ### Image Augumentation